decentralized-identity/bbs-signature/draft-bbs-signatures.md

 : SHAKE-256 as defined in [@!SHA3].

 point\_to\_octets_g1
-: follows the format documented in Appendix C section 1 of [@!I-D.irtf-cfrg-pairing-friendly-curves] for the G1 subgroup.
+: follows the format documented in Appendix C section 1 of [@!I-D.irtf-cfrg-pairing-friendly-curves] for the G1 subgroup, using compression (i.e., setting C\_bit = 1).

 point\_to\_octets_g2
 : follows the format documented in Appendix C section 1 of [@!I-D.irtf-cfrg-pairing-friendly-curves] for the G2 subgroup.